-Olive, P. (2016 In Press) First Contact: Acute stress reactions and experiences of emergency department consultations following an incident of intimate partner violence, Journal of Clinical Nursing.
+Olive, P. (2016) First Contact: Acute stress reactions and experiences of emergency department consultations following an incident of intimate partner violence, Journal of Clinical Nursing.

 Walby, S., Olive, P., Towers, J., Francis, B., Strid, S., Krizsán, A., Lombardo, E., May-Chahal, M., Franzway, S., Sugarman, D., Agarwal, B., and Armstrong, J. (2015) ‘Stopping Rape: Towards a comprehensive policy’, Bristol: Policy press.

 Walby, S. and Olive, P. (2014) Estimating the Costs of Gender-Based Violence in the European Union.
 Vilnius: European Institute for Gender Equality.
 Read More.

 Philippa works on research projects as lead (PI) and team-member (CI) and supports development of early career clinical academic researchers.